CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab3_Dynamics_365_Customer_Service_capstone_lab.md

 25. On the right side of the case screen, locate and select the **Knowledge** book Icon.
 (It will be directly below the wrench icon).

 26. Notice that the title of the case y is automatically being used as the search text.
-Locate and select the **Sensor is not working – your initials** article you created earlier.
+Locate and select the **Sensor is not working –[DeploymentID]** article you created earlier.

 27. The full contents of the article will be displayed, select the **Thumbs Up** icon at the bottom of the article to indicate the article was helpful.